ryedin/site/_documentation/ssh.md

 ## SSH access

-Sometimes you might want to SSH into an instance because blah blah blah.

 To enable SSH access, a known key must exist on the EC2 instance.
 Convox can manage SSH keys for you.
 To create a new SSH key and apply it to your Rack's instances, use the `convox instances keyroll` command.

     $ convox instances keyroll